Bantarus/story-weaver-rpg/docs/ai_flows.md

 # AI Flows (Genkit)

 The application uses Genkit to orchestrate interactions with generative AI models.
 Flows are defined as server actions and are responsible for different stages of the RPG content generation.
 All flows are located in `src/ai/flows/`.

 The global Genkit instance is configured in `src/ai/genkit.ts` using the Gemini (Google AI) and Ollama plugins.
 Flows can dynamically use either provider based on user settings passed from the client.
+All flows also accept a language parameter to ensure content is generated in the user's selected language.

 ## 1. `analyzeSourceMaterial`